Future-Programmer-cryptographer/unofficial-soton-maths-notes/README.md

 ---

-# Unofficial University of Southampton BSc Mathematics Notes, written by a current 1st-year student.

-These notes are **not official** and are based on my understanding of lectures, problem sheets, and independent reading.
+### These notes are **not official** and are based on my understanding of lectures, problem sheets, and independent reading.

 This repo contains my working notes for first-year mathematics modules at the Southampton Topics currently include: